CMU-Graphics/Scotty3D/assignments/A3/T3-bounding-volume-hierarchy.md

 - For the centroid referenced in the pseudocode, we can simply take the center of the primitive's bbox to be a good approximation.
 - A helpful C++ function to use for partitioning primitives is [std::partition](https://en.cppreference.com/w/cpp/algorithm/partition).
 This function divides the original group of elements into two sub-groups, where the first group contains elements that return true for the execution policy and the second group contains the elements that return false.
 - You may find that this task is one of the most time consuming parts of A3, especially since this part of the documentation is intentionally sparse.
+- There is no "correct" BVH construction - as long as your BVH levels seem to look approximately correct, it is likely that you have a good implementation.
+If it looks biased on one of the axes or if it seems that there are levels missing, then you likely have a buggy implementation.
 - We've provided test cases in `tests/test.a3.task3.bvh.build.cpp` to construct a BVH from a series of triangle objects and then check if some of the invariants of the BVH holds.

 ## Step 2: Ray-BVH Intersection

 Implement the ray-BVH intersection routine `Trace BVH<Primitive>::hit(const Ray& ray)` in `src/pathtracer/bvh.cpp`.
 You may wish to consider the node visit order optimizations we discussed in class.
-Once complete, your renderer should be able to render all of the test scenes in a reasonable amount of time.
+Once complete, your renderer should be able to render all of the test scenes in a reasonable amount of time (as in you can see progress and it will eventually finish).
 Below is the pseudocode that we went over [in class](http://15462.courses.cs.cmu.edu/spring2022/lecture/spatial/slide_021):

 <p align="center"><img src="figures/ray_bvh_pseudocode.png"></p>

 **Note:**
 - Implementing BVH will make your renderer much faster, but it is not required to finish the assignment.
 When you go to Render mode and click Open Render Window, there is a checkbox to not use BVH (or pass `--no_bvh` if rendering from the command line).
-Uncheck that and you will be able to test the rest of the tasks.
+Uncheck that and you will be able to test the rest of the tasks in A3.5.
 - We've provided test cases in `tests/test.a3.task3.bvh.hit.cpp` to construct a mesh that uses `bvh::hit` and see whether the ray intersects the mesh by comparing the resulting trace informations.
--
 ---

 ## Reference Results